tjeng/recommendation/README.md

 Recall@5 measures the number of items bought in the top 5 recommendations divided by the total number of items bought

-For a demo, the model is served as an API using Flask.
-The Flask app is deployed on AWS Elastic Beanstalk, with the following url, http://recapp.eba-u3jbujfw.us-east-1.elasticbeanstalk.com/.
-To use the app, enter a user id.
-If the user id exists in the existing database of users, top 5 items will be recommended based on the user's purchasing history.
-If the user is a new user, the top 5 most popular items (purchased by most users) will be displayed instead.
-Due to proprietary information, user id to test will not be provided.
+For a demo, the model can be served as an API using Flask.
+To deploy on AWS Elastic Beanstalk, follow instructions in the [link](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-flask.html), when in the folder ./recdeployment.

 # Findings